VCDN-2025/prog7312-poe-part-3-muhammad-shaikh/README.md

 - You **traverse** it to show related requests.
 - You compute an **MST** and show statistics to prove the algorithm runs on real data.

+**Dependency Handling: Main Issue → Dependent Requests**

+In real municipal operations, a single infrastructure fault (e.g., a burst water main) can generate many individual service requests (“no water” complaints).
+The app models this with main issues and dependent requests:

+- Each IssueReport may have:

+- IsMainIssue : bool

+ParentReference : string?
+(null for main issues; set to the main issue’s reference for dependents)

+On the Service Request Status page, resolving a main issue automatically updates all dependents with the same ParentReference to Resolved (cascade close).

+The graph view links related items (e.g., same category/area); dependents appear directly connected to their main issue.

 ---

 ### 3.5 Other Supporting Structures Used in the App